grumdrig/slog/vm.md

 gets the integral part of that, so actually `floor(arctan(top/operand))`.

-[^5]: Similar to unary operations with non-integer results, this is the fractional part of the result scaled by MAX_INT, i.e. 32767.
+[^5]: Similar to unary operations with non-integer results, this is the fractional part of the result scaled up by MAX_INT, i.e. 32767.

 [^6]: Logical operations treat zero as "false" and non-zero as "true".
 Nonzero results are carried through, so, for example, for `or` we get: